Days of the New (1997 album)

-Days of the New (also known as the Orange or Yellow album) is the debut album of alternative rock band Days of the New, and the first of their three self-titled albums.
-The album was released in 1997 through Outpost Records.
+Days of the New (also known as the Orange or Yellow album) is the debut studio album by American alternative rock band Days of the New, and the first of their three self-titled albums.
+The album was released on June 3, 1997 through Outpost Records.

 Production

-The band recorded its debut album in October and November 1996 at Woodland Studios in Nashville, Tennessee.
+The band recorded its debut album in late October and early November 1996 at Woodland Studios in Nashville, Tennessee.
 Drummer Matt Taul was called away from the studio during the sessions for the birth of his daughter, so session drummer Adam Turgeon filled in on some tracks.

 Travis Meeks named Dead Can Dance as an inspiration while working on the album.

-The last song on the album, "Cling" is actually a home demo that Meeks recorded on a four-track machine.
+The last song on the album, "Cling," is a home demo that Meeks recorded on a four-track machine.
 The entire album is acoustic, with emphasis on guitar, and features dark melodies such as "Face of the Earth" and "Freak" as well as more up-tempo songs like "The Down Town" and "Where I Stand."